unmajjan/unmajjan/README.md

 2. Insert .png images.
 3. Maniplulation on images, such as rotation, scaling, mirroring etc.
 4. Collision Detection among objects.
-5. functions to handle mouse and keyboard inputs.
+5. Functions to handle mouse and keyboard inputs.